1azmul/File-handling-Utility/README.md

 #MENTOR#: NEALA SANTOSH

-##  I have perform the first task :File handling utility in java that is assigned to me .
+##  I have performed the first task :File handling utility in java that is assigned to me .
 I have used Eclipse IDE editor tools for this task
 and also I have used various leanring platforms like chatgpt,youtube etc##

 #THE OUTPUT OF THIS TAKS IS#: